TianxingWang0/Sartorius_Cell_Instance_Segmentation/readMe.md

 ### Data Reorganization
 Run `python reorganize_images.py`.
 This file will copy file from `./train` into `./train_reorganize/cell_type` of the three cell type : cort, astro and shsy5y.
 Also decode the annotation mask into one PNG file with the same file name as the original image file.
+Merge LIVECell's shsy5y images along with masks to the training data.
+This file is **safe** to run multiple times.

 ## Work Assignment